Enabling carbon-negative production of solvents

 A Fortune 500 company and market leader in chemicals and solvent synthesis was part of an industry facing growing awareness and concerns regarding sustainability and carbon footprints.
 In response, the company wanted to transition to a more sustainable and greener model for manufacturing ethanol.

-To identify sustainable/carbon-negative methods of producing ethanol. to replace its existing non-renewable methods of synthesis and help the company achieve its carbon-negative goals.
+To identify sustainable/carbon-negative methods of producing ethanol and replace its existing non-renewable methods of synthesis to help the company achieve its carbon-negative goals.

-- The company wanted to make the entire manufacturing of ethanol a carbon-negative process rather than a carbon-neutral or low-carbon emissions one.
-The following strategies to help the company achieve its objective were adopted:
+The company wanted to make the entire manufacturing of ethanol a carbon-negative process rather than a carbon-neutral or low-carbon emissions one.

 - modification of the current synthesis processes